 Åre, Sweden

 For many, a ski holiday in March is about avoiding the crowds.
-However, for those tied to this time of year looking for a vibrant atmosphere, Åre is a brilliant option.
-The après scene in the first week of the month is arguably the best of the year because of Sweden's spring break.
+However, for those tied to this time of year but still looking for a vibrant atmosphere, Åre is a brilliant option.
+The first week of the month is Sweden's spring break, so this is the most energetic week for après.
 For a lively 'after-ski' experience, we suggest heading to Timmerstugan, a fun après bar with a superb location next to the VM-6 lift (a short stumble from the village centre).

 What our customers say about Åre